Eye Lights Out

 - Optimus Prime in the 1986 Transformers animated movie.
 The authors must have had some bet on how many tropes they can fit into one death scene...

-- And several times in the new CG movies.
-Revenge Of The Fallen in particular has a gut-wrenching repeat of Optimus eyes fading out.
+- And several times in the Transformers Film Series.
+Transformers: Revenge of The Fallen in particular has a gut-wrenching repeat of Optimus' eyes fading out.
 We know he'll come back, but you can't help but feel your gut clench when Mecha Jesus dies protecting a human.

 - Transformers uses this a lot.
 Sometimes eyes even blow out from leftover energy.